lvgl/lv_port_pc_visual_studio/README.md

 - [x] Support resizing the Window in the HAL level.
 - [x] Support Per-monitor DPI Aware in the HAL level.
 - [x] Support Windows keyboard and mouse wheel event in the HAL level.
-  - [ ] Improve the keyboard and mouse wheel experience.
 - [x] Provide the easy way to reference lvgl, lv_examples project for Visual Studio.
 - [ ] Provide Windows GDI font engine support.